ObadiaH123/Neigbourhood-app/README.md

 - Clone or download and unzip the repository from github https://github.com/BenardBett/Neighborhood-app.git

-- You can use this command (git clone https://github.com/BenardBett/Neighborhood-app.git) to clone the project to your machine if you have git.
+- You can use this command  to clone the project to your machine if you have git.

 - cd into the project folder and open in text editor either code. or atom.